-Three years later, my old host lives with a modern dancer in Holland.
+Three years later, my old host lives with a modern dancer in the Netherlands.
 I think he smokes a tobacco pipe and wears a hat without irony.
-I'm told he even bathes in water instead of the blood of rams.
+I’m told he even bathes in water instead of the blood of rams.

 And three years later, I am told Mýrarbolti has changed.
 As I arranged to fly in for the event from Seattle, I am told this is now a three-day tournament.
 A worldwide phenomenon.
 When I say I’d love to get into a few games, I’m told this is nothing to take casually.

 When I arrive, I am ushered to an hour-long organised presentation of the rules of Mýrarbolti, complete with Microsoft PowerPoint slides.